Aldridge: Politics

-Aldridge is made up of two council wards: Aldridge Central & South, Aldridge North & Walsall Wood.
-There are three Conservative Councillors for Aldridge Central & South: Pard Kaur, Bobby Bains & Tim Wilson.
+Aldridge is made up of two council wards: Aldridge Central & South, and Aldridge North & Walsall Wood.
+There are three Conservative Councillors for Aldridge Central & South: Pard Kaur, Bobby Bains, and Tim Wilson.

-Aldridge North & Walsall Wood is also covered by three Conservative councillors: Keith Sears, Anthony Harris and Gary Clarke.
+Aldridge North & Walsall Wood is also covered by three Conservative councilors: Keith Sears, Anthony Harris and Gary Clarke.

+Suburban areas

+Named suburban areas of or near to Aldridge include Barr Common and Leighswood.

+Leighswood, north of the town centre, is mostly a mix of residential, industrial and commercial estates.
+Leighswood Primary School serves the area.
+It is also home to the Aldridge Transport Museum on Northgate.
+Leigh's Wood is a Local Nature Reserve and Site of Importance for Nature Conservation comprising a woodland of mainly birch and oak, and a wildlife pond.

 Education

-Aldridge has a number of primary and secondary schools.
-The primary schools are Cooper and Jordan (CE), Leighswood, St Mary of the Angels (Catholic) and Whetstone Field (Redhouse primary school was closed in the summer of 2006.).
-The secondary schools are Aldridge School and St Francis of Assisi Catholic College.
+Primary schools are Cooper and Jordan Church of England Primary School, Leighswood, St Mary of the Angels (Roman Catholic), and Whetstone Field.
+Redhouse Primary School closed in 2006.
+Secondary schools are Aldridge School and St Francis of Assisi Catholic College.